 This is the most well-known cover of the game and I have to confess, it’s quite good, giving a proper eerie atmosphere.

 This an alternate cover, released only in Europe.
-It’s less colorful and detailed than the previous one, but it’s still quite eerie.
+It’s less colourful and detailed than the previous one, but it’s still quite eerie.

 But time has come, children of the night, to boot this horror into our systems:

-But before playing the game , I recommend reading the newspaper that comes with it, which not only presents you the background story, but it also helps you immerse in the 1920s atmosphere, although the text presented in the character selection is enough as a background story.
+But before playing the game, I recommend reading the newspaper that comes with it which not only presents you the background story, but it also helps you immerse in the 1920s atmosphere, although the text presented in the character selection might be enough as a background story.
 Basically the story is that Jeremy Hartwood, an artist living in Louisiana, was found hanged in the loft of his mansion Derceto.
 The police consider the cause of death to be suicide and of course, we all know there’s more than meets the eye.

 The game uses tank controls to control the character, which I personally don’t like and although they’re somewhat responsive, the animation is too slow.
-Luckily, the monsters also move slowly (and some even slower than you), so you’ll never be outrun or outpaced by any of them.
+Luckily, the monsters also move slowly (and some even slower), so you’ll never be outrun by any of them.
 Also, the game’s mechanics and controls are quite intuitive, so you’ll have no time getting used to them (it depends on your experience with tank controls, though).
 And as far as I can tell, there’s no gameplay difference between both characters.

 Another aspect that becomes immediately apparent is the fixed camera views, which range from adequate to horrible.
 The perspective changes from one screen to another which can mess up the gameplay (especially if your character is running).
 Also, some camera angles are weird and although it might improve the atmosphere, it makes the game unnecessarily harder, like getting stuck behind a wall or fighting enemies that are just outside the camera view, among others.

-There are four type of objects you can pick up and use: weapons (and ammo for the ranged ones), objects to be used in puzzles, books and parchments that contain the game’s plot and hints to solve the puzzles or how to defeat certain monsters, and health objects (potions or food).
+There are four type of objects you can pick up and use: weapons (and ammo for the ranged ones), objects to be used in puzzles, books and parchments that contain the game’s plot and hints to solve the puzzles or how to defeat certain monsters and health objects (potions or food).
 However, there are also some red-herrings (objects that have no use whatsoever or are dangerous to use).
-There’s also a reduced number of ammo and health potions, so you need to know when using them for maximum effectiveness.
+There’s also a reduced number of ammo and health potions throughout the mansion, so you need to know when to use them for maximum effectiveness.

-The puzzles are somewhat hard to solve due to the small amount of hints and you’ll be forced to resort to trail-and-error in order to solve them.
-Some of them are typical adventure puzzles (using objects to get other objects or to gain access to new areas) while others are used to bypass or defeat a special monster (because not all monsters can be easily defeated by combat).
+The puzzles are somewhat hard to solve due to the small amount of hints and you’ll be forced to resort to a trial-and-error method in order to solve them.
+Some of them are typical adventure puzzles (using objects to get other objects or to gain access to new areas) while others are used to bypass or defeat a special monster (because not all monsters can be easily defeated by fighting them).
 However, the first half of the game is more puzzle-driven, while the second half is more action-oriented (which I’ll talk about later on).

 The game presents great sound effects, especially the screams when your character is hit by a monster or every step you take and every creak when you open a door, which contributes to the eerie atmosphere of the game.
 But the voice-over acting it’s average at best, although some over-the-top delivery can be quite entertaining.
 However, the soundtrack by Philippe Vachey is superb but it only appears in certain moments, which is a good point, because the silence works in favor of the overall atmosphere.
 In fact, the music is the only hint you have when a monster suddenly appears.